TaitonProject/ng-sws/libs/sws-hint/README.md

 ### To install simply run
 npm install sws-hint.
-To use it in your Angular 5 app import the module. import {SWSHintModule} from 'sws-hint';
+To use it in your Angular 5 app import the module. import {SwsHintModule} from 'sws-hint';
 ```@NgModule({
 imports:[
-SWSHintModule
+SwsHintModule
 ],
 })
 ```